grafana/tutorials/content/tutorials/create-users-and-teams.md

 _Graphona_, a fictional telemarketing company, has asked you to configure Grafana for their teams.

 In this scenario, you'll:
 * Create users and organize them into teams.
 * Manage resource access for each user and team through roles and folders.

 ### Prerequisites

 - Grafana 7.0
-((Does it matter if it is installed, running on Docker, or accessed some other way?))

 {{% /tutorials/step %}}
 {{% tutorials/step title="Add users" %}}